asminpaudel141/java-100program/README.md

 # 67.Write a Java program to implement polymorphism.
 # 68.Write a Java program to implement polymorphism.
 # 69.Write a Java program to implement polymorphism.
+# 70.Write a Java program to implement polymorphism.